Tulonsae/Stars/wgsn/Info.md

 Names (WGSN), consisting of an international group of astronomers, to catalog and standardize proper names for stars for the international astronomical community.
 Please see their Terms of Reference webpage (see Other Links below, under Source) for more info.
-As of July 20, 2016, the list contains 125 stars.
+As of August 21, 2016, the list contains 186 stars.

 Files
 -----
 |Name			|Description
 |-----------------------|-----------
 |Info.md		|this file
-|wgsn-schema.sql	|schema sql (mySQL), see Schema below
+|wgsn.schema		|schema sql (mySQL), see Schema below
 |wgsn-sql.awk		|awk script - creates input sql from data file

 External Files